CAMBI-tech/BciPy/README.md

 ## Dependencies
 ---------------
-This project requires Psychopy, Python v 3.6.5 (or for Windows 7: v.3.6.0), and other packages.
+This project requires Psychopy, Python v 3.6.5, and other packages.
 See requirements.txt.
 When possible integration with other open source libraries will be done.

 ## Installation